MaxMeiners/maxmeiners.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Get to know me a little better
+subtitle: Get to know me
 ---

 My name is Max Meiners.
 I'm currently a 3rd year Applied Data Science & Artificial Intelligence student at Breda University of Applied Sciences, which is located in Breda, Netherlands.
 I have a passion for technology and innovation.
 Here are a few things about me: